Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Easy to turn into a cocktail: Just add a splash of gin, vodka, or prosecco if you want to mix it up.

-Berry lime mocktail feels like something you’d order on vacation, but it’s super simple to make at home.
+Ready in just 10 minutes with simple ingredients and minimal prep.
+No cocktail shaker needed.
 Muddle juicy berries with mint, stir in lime juice and syrup, then top it off with ice and bubbly water.
-It’s bright, refreshing, and ready in minutes.

 Want to try it yourself?
 Keep scrolling for the printable recipe card with everything you need, from ingredients to step-by-step directions.